-The publications produced since the late 1800s and especially early 1900s leads one to think that the concept of tongues as an ecstatic utterance was the only historic and complete conclusion.
-The majority of these texts fail to be comprehensive and does not allow the reader to understand the different theories, ecclesiastical usage and approaches to this complex subject.
+The publications produced since the late 1800s and especially early 1900s lead one to think that the concept of tongues as an ecstatic utterance was the only historical and complete conclusion.
+The majority of these texts fail to be comprehensive and does not allow the reader to understand the different theories, ecclesiastical usage, and approaches to this complex subject.

-The following is simply to trace the doctrine of tongues in popular literature from 1879 onwards and how the idea of ecstasy was injected into it.
-Another treatise has been written on the comparative usage of Ecclesiastical literature in the primary source books and can be found at The History of Tongues as an Ecstatic Utterance: An analysis of Patristic Usage.
+The following is to trace the doctrine of tongues in popular literature from 1879 onwards and how the injection of ecstasy occurred.
+Another treatise was written on the comparative usage of Ecclesiastical literature in the primary sourcebooks and found at The History of Tongues as an Ecstatic Utterance: An analysis of Patristic Usage.

 Dictionaries and language aids

 This lexicon goes into much further detail than the quote above.
 It graphs almost the entire history of the ecstatic tongues doctrine by listing the important authors’ names and titles of their articles with no explanation of their special contribution or viewpoint, leaving the Patristic and any other opinions almost entirely aside.
-German works, for the most part, are referred to.
+German works, for the most part, are the only references.
 One of the more important ones was written by Erwin Rhode.

 A Greek-English Lexicon of the New Testament and Other Early Christian Literature key-sourced Erwin Rohde’s work, Psyche: the Cult of Souls in its coverage of the Christian practice of tongues.
-The book is an incredible description of classical Greek religion with a strong portion focusing on ecstasy and frenzy.
-Rohde himself did not make any correlation with that of the Corinthian tongues problem or Pentecost, but the association could easily be made by the reader.
+The book is an incredible description of classical Greek religion with a substantial portion focusing on ecstasy and frenzy.
+Rohde himself did not make any correlation with that of the Corinthian tongues problem or Pentecost, but the reader could easily make the association.
 A portion of Rohde’s masterpiece can be found here at Rohdes, Psyche: the Cult of Souls.

 The lexicon also does cite J.G.
 Davies 1952 opine, Pentecost and Glossolalia — a short treatise on why the miracle is not ecstatic but foreign languages.
-Davies article is however very short and lacks any real historical contributions.16
+Davies article, however, is too concise and lacks any real historical contributions.16